On Zarankiewicz's Problem for Intersection Hypergraphs of Geometric Objects: Intersection Hypergraphs of Axis-Parallel Boxes

-\begin{proof}[Proof of Proposition~\ref{thm:boxes_weaker} for $r=3$] Let $A_1=A,A_2=B,A_3=C$.
+\textbf{Induction basis: $r=3$.} Let $A_1=A,A_2=B,A_3=C$.
 Let $AB$ be the following multiset of axis-parallel boxes: $AB=\{a\cap b:a \in A, b\in B, a\cap b \neq \emptyset\}$.
 (Note that the intersection of two axis-parallel boxes is indeed an axis-parallel box).
 Let $G$ be the bipartite intersection graph of the families $C$ and $AB$.
 It is clear that $|E(G)|=|\E(H)|$, since there is a clear one-to-one correspondence between edges of $G$ and hyperedges of $H$.

-We claim that for a sufficiently large constant $M$, the graph $G$ is $K_{t,M tn f_{d,t}(n) }$-free.
-Indeed, assume to the contrary that $G$ contains a copy of $K_{t,Mtn f_{d,t}(n)}$, for a `large' $M$.
-This means that there exist $t$ boxes $c_1,c_2,\ldots,c_t \in C$ which all have a non-empty intersection with certain $Mtn f_{d,t}(n)$ axis-parallel boxes of the form $a_i \cap b_i$, with $a_i \in A$, $b_i \in B$.
+We claim that for a sufficiently large constant $M$, the graph $G$ is $K_{t,M tn f_{d}(n) }$-free.
+Indeed, assume to the contrary that $G$ contains a copy of $K_{t,Mtn f_{d}(n)}$, for a `large' $M$.
+This means that there exist $t$ boxes $c_1,c_2,\ldots,c_t \in C$ which all have a non-empty intersection with certain $Mtn f_{d}(n)$ axis-parallel boxes of the form $a_i \cap b_i$, with $a_i \in A$, $b_i \in B$.
 Denote by $A'$ the set of all $a_i \in A$ that participate in such intersections, and by $B'$ the set of all $b_i \in B$ that participate in such intersections.
 Let $G'$ be the bipartite intersection graph of $A',B'$.
-We have $|E(G')|\geq Mtn f_{d,t}(n)$, and hence, by Theorem~\ref{cons:lopsided} (applied with $m=n$ and $g=1$), it contains a $K_{t,t}$ (using the assumption that $M$ is sufficiently large).
+We have $|E(G')|\geq Mtn f_{d}(n)$, and hence, by Theorem~\ref{cons:lopsided} (applied with $m=n$ and $g=1$), it contains a $K_{t,t}$ (using the assumption that $M$ is sufficiently large).
 This means that there exist $a_1,a_2,\ldots,a_t \in A$ and $b_1,b_2,\ldots,b_t \in B$ such that for all $1 \leq i,j \leq t$, we have $a_i \cap b_j \neq \emptyset$, and both $a_i$ and $b_j$ have a non-empty intersection with each of $c_1,\ldots,c_t$ (since they participate in pairs whose intersection with each of $c_1,\ldots,c_t$ is non-empty).
 As any three pairwise intersecting axis-parallel boxes have a non-empty intersection, this implies that $a_i \cap b_j \cap c_k \neq \emptyset$ for all $1 \leq i,j,k \leq t$, and consequently, $H$ contains a $K_{t,t,t}$, a contradiction.

-We have thus concluded that $G$ is $K_{t,M tn f_{d,t}(n)}$ free, for a sufficiently large constant $M$.
-By Theorem~\ref{cons:lopsided}, applied with $n$, $m=n^2$, and $g=M n f_{d,t}(n)$, this implies that
+We have thus concluded that $G$ is $K_{t,M tn f_{d}(n)}$ free, for a sufficiently large constant $M$.
+By Theorem~\ref{cons:lopsided}, applied with $n$, $m=n^2$, and $g=M n f_{d}(n)$, this implies that